Employee’s outstanding wages

 Employee’s right to wages for the days the payment is late

-In addition to interest on late payments, an employee is entitled to their full wage for each day that the payment is late, up to six calendar days.
+The wage payment period ends at the end of the employment relationship, unless otherwise agreed.
+However, the final pay may also be paid on an ordinary pay day.
+In addition to late-payment interest, the employee is also entitled to full pay for each day that the payment is late if the payment of the final pay is delayed.
+The employee is entitled to wages for the days that the payment is late for a maximum of six calendar days.
 The number of days for which a full wage must be paid is calculated from the day following the date on which the wage should have been paid, regardless of whether the employee would have worked the days in question had their contract not ended.

 What constitutes an employee’s “full wage” depends on the circumstances.
 If the employee has been exclusively on time-based pay, the amount payable for the days that the payment is late is usually based on their time-based pay.